 In the studio the material, raw or found, dictates the process.
 I begin by gathering materials directly from the surrounding area.
 Exploring the way in which a material can be altered, naturally creates a generative body of work.
 The process is cyclical, one transformation feeds on the next, and elements gain strength in number.
 The studio space revolves around, and cannibalizes, itself.
 Ink is made with found materials.
 Old works may be worked back into through pulping, sanding, tearing and painting.
 An object is drawn, then used to draw with.
 Raw materials such as clay, cloth, cement and plaster are also used as building blocks.
 Pieces are a conversation between past works, new information gleaned from materials, and the space in which it is created.
 The is often a mixture of sculptures and works on paper.

 Penelope Anstruther is a British born, multi-disciplinary artist living and working in Oakland, California.
-Pieces span the range of site-specific installation, drawing, printmaking, book arts, collage, photography and experimental video.
-No matter the medium, strong themes of fragility; simultaneous & opposing emotions; mental & physical landscape and the transience of memory and identity expressed through objects, and written fragments run throughout the work.
+Taking materials and visual cues derived directly from the immediate landscape pieces span the range of site-specific installation, printmaking, book arts, ceramics and experimental video.

-Anstruther began her arts education in Florence Italy, spending a year studying Renaissance Art History, Drawing, Panting and Darkroom Photography.
-She then moved to London, England, competing her Foundation Year at City and Guilds of London Art School, achieving the award of Two Dimensional Student of The Year.
-Subsequently, Anstruther completed her BFA in Printmaking at the San Francisco Art Institute, CA, and as part of her degree spent a semester in Osaka, Japan, focusing on printmaking & book arts.
+Anstruther began her arts education at SACI, in Florence Italy, after which she completed her Foundation Year at City & Guilds of London Art School.
+Subsequently, Anstruther gained her BFA in Printmaking from the San Francisco Art Institute, CA, spending a semester in Osaka, Japan, focusing on monoprint & book arts.